RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 Different assignments in MTH 225 have different levels of acceptable collaboration.
 These are detailed below. **It's your job to read these carefully, know what is acceptable and what is not acceptable on each kind of assignment, and stay within bounds.**

 - On *Class Prep*, you are **allowed and encouraged to collaborate with others** as long as your responses reflect your own understanding and are not merely copied from another.
 Remember, these are only graded on completeness and effort, and mistakes are not penalized, so don't copy!
 It will only make you lost in class.
-- On *Application/Analysis sets*, you **are allowed** (in fact, expected) **to work on these in groups during class time first**.
-You can, and should, use your group work as the basis for your individual writeup.
-However, **they must be finished individually with no collaboration beyond what took place in class**.
-For example if you need to talk with one of your group members to clarify something they said during class, that is OK; but it is not OK to question that person further about work that didn't take place during class, or to continue working as a group outside of class beyond your class work.
 - On *Checkpoints*, you will take these individually in class and **no collaboration is allowed at all**.
 Additionally **your use of technology is restricted to a basic scientific or graphing calculator**.
 - On *AEPs*, you are **allowed to engage in general discussions of strategy only with others, but no collaboration on the details of a problem are allowed.**.